jjn7702/SECJ2154-OOP/Submission/sec01_perdana/Group9/images/readme.md

 ## Description 📝

-The goal of the Hospital Management System is to
+The goal of the Hospital Management System is to BYE

 ## Prepared by 🧑‍💻